 We are all familiar with the story of the Share a Coke® campaign, and for many, it is ingrained as the breakthrough success story of digital printing, a project that is constantly referenced and copied.
 What is incredible is that this campaign only went mainstream less than 2.5 years ago.

 It’s not just about size!
 Digital label printing is accessible for all!

 Since then, we have seen the likes of Nutella®, Marmite®, and Heinz® (to name but a few) follow suit.
-These are all examples of larger companies utilising digital technology to maximise the connection of their brands with their customers.
-But what of the smaller, mid size companies, start ups, and one-man bands?
+These are all examples of larger companies utilizing digital technology to maximise the connection of their brands with their customers.
+But what of the smaller, mid-size companies, start-ups, and one-man bands?
 What can they do to compete?
 Well, an awful lot actually, and this is where I believe the overlooked power of digital printing really lies.

 The Power of Digital Label Printing

 During a recent meeting with a large multinational company, I was having difficulty convincing their international board of directors why they should spend more of their budget exploring digital label printing.
 I explained the pros, such as smaller label inventory, the ability to react to market trends, and of course, personalisation—none of which really seemed to raise much enthusiasm.